Finding ways to boost income on your dairy farm

 Review your milk contracts

-It’s important to recognise the effects of contract penalties for high Bactoscan and somatic cell count (SCC) readings, and the financial impact on your business, and then to realise the benefits from resolving.
-Support on controlling SCC can be found in QuarterPRO and, for Bactoscan, can be found on the DeLaval Milk Production website.
+It’s important to recognise the effects of contract penalties for high Bactoscan and somatic cell count (SCC) readings.
+It's worth understanding the financial impact on your business and the potential benefits of putting them right.

 The Milk Price Calculator can help you to look at what changing your Bactoscan, SCC, butterfat and protein may, or may not, do to your milk income.